xbach/docs/trezor-faq/refunds.rst

 How do I claim a refund?
 ------------------------

-Only thing you need to do is to contact support via `info@buyTREZOR.com <mailto:info@buytrezor.com>`_ to initiate the Refund process.
+The only thing you need to do is to contact support via `info@buyTREZOR.com <mailto:info@buytrezor.com>`_ to initiate the Refund process.
 You will receive all the required information by email.
 You will also be asked to ship the product back to us.

 How long will it take?